esha-j/Sentimental_Analysis_Financial_News/README.md

 Using text analysis, biometrics, natural language processing (NLP), and computational linguistics, sentiment analysis is a sort of market study that identifies the emotional state of the inputted data.

+### What is this code about?

+To practically understand the concept of sentimental analysis; using an existing dataset(Financial), we train the dataset inorder to generate an output that depicts whether a given news has a positive impact or a negative impact.